 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements (SFAS 157).
 SFAS 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
-Certain aspects of this statement are effective for financial statements issued for fiscal years beginning after November 15, 2007.
-Accordingly, the Company will adopt SFAS 157 in 2008 to the extent that it is effective.
+Certain aspects of statement are effective for financial statements issued for fiscal years beginning after November 15, 2007.
+Accordingly, the Company will adopt SFAS 157 in 2008.
 The Company is currently evaluating the impact of SFAS 157 on the financial statements.